 What are National Multiple-Use Approvals?

-The Building System Performance (MBIE) can issue National Multiple-Use Approvals (NMUAs) to volume builders for building designs that will be replicated several times in any district, regionally or nationally.
+The Building System Assurance Team of Marketing Services (MBIE) can issue National Multiple-Use Approvals (NMUAs) to volume builders for building designs that will be replicated several times in any district, regionally or nationally.
 The benefit of NMUAs is that MBIE can ‘pre-approved’ these building designs for Building Code compliance.
 Such an approval is issued in the form of a Multi-Proof statement.
 See Building Act 2004, sections 30A – 30H and MBIE guidance.

 A Multi-proof is a statement issued by MBIE that confirms that a specific set of building plans and specifications complies with the New Zealand Building Code.
 A Multi-proof statement is not, and does not replace a Building Consent.
 The holder of a Multi-proof must apply to the relevant Building Consent Authority (your local Council) for a Building Consent each time they wish to construct the design to which the Multi-proof statement relates.
 The Council has 10 working days to process the application.

 How to apply for a Building Consent that has a Multi-proof statement

 - Follow the process for a normal building consent set out on Applying for a Building Consent and put together the required documentation.

 - A completed copy of the Building Consent Application Form (Form2), including the project value for the whole project, not just the site-specific portion.

 - A copy of the Multi-proof certificate, which will show any applicable conditions.

 - A statement addressed to the BCA (your local Council) stating that the design for which the Building Consent is being sought:

-- Complies with the approval issued by the Building System Performance (MBIE), and
+- Complies with the approval issued by MBIE, and

 - Meets all the conditions of the Multi-proof (such as wind and snow loading restrictions) for the proposed site.